Can I sue for job discrimination in Florida?

 Under federal law, the employee must file suit within 90 days of the EEOC issuing a Notice of Right to Sue.
 Under Florida law, the employee may bring a state law claim within four years after the act of discrimination has occurred, but must either obtain a Reasonable Cause finding from the FCHR or allow 180 days to pass without a finding from the FCHR.
 If the FCHR enters a No Cause finding within 180 days, the employee can appeal that decision, but may not file a civil action for discrimination under Florida law.

-For further information regarding job discrimination claims, as well as other employment law matters, please fill out the Case Evaluation (How Can We Help You?) form on the left side of this page.
+For further information regarding job discrimination claims, as well as other employment law matters, please fill out our contact form.